 On June 8, 1931, Alpha Sigma, a mixed chapter of graduate and undergraduate Sorors was organized in Phoenix, Arizona.
 This was the first Black Greek organization in the state.
 Late in 1943, the graduate Sorors of the mixed chapter applied to establish a graduate chapter.
-The Delta Beta Omega Chapter was founded on April 15, 1946 and on April 21, 1946, the graduate chapter of Alpha Kappa Alpha Sorority, Inc. was chartered.
-Veora E. Johnson was the first president of the chapter.
+The Delta Beta Omega Chapter was founded on April 15, 1946 and the chapter was chartered on April 19, 1946, the graduate chapter of Alpha Kappa Alpha Sorority, Inc. Veora E. Johnson was the first president of the chapter.

 Delta Beta Omega has evolved as a chapter endeavoring to meet the needs of an ever-changing society, however the focus on scholarship, health, and the advancement of human and civil rights has stayed the same.
 The chapter’s moral and civic contributions continue even to the present.
 The members strive for a better tomorrow by giving of ourselves through timeless service.